0xdabbad00/blog/_posts/2014-12-27-go_everyday.md

 <a name="tip2"></a>
 Tip 2: Use direnv for per project GOPATHs
 =========================================
-If you're using the Go Package Manager, you'll need to set your GOPATH variable for each project.
+If you're using the Go Package Manager, you may want to set your GOPATH variable for each project.
+Many people use a single GOPATH for multiple projects, so this may not be needed for your setup.

 The GPM developer wrote a tool called [GVP](https://github.com/pote/gvp) (Go Versioning Packager) to assist with this.
 It's simply a bash script that sets your GOPATH.
 You `cd` to your project, then run `gvp`, and your `GOPATH` is set.
 I find it easier to use [direnv](http://direnv.net/) which will automatically do this for me whenever I `cd` into the directory.

 My `.envrc` file is